RyanMillerC/openshift-custom-gov-login/blog.md

 The Providers page contains a list of available authentication providers.
 It is only displayed when two or more authentication providers are configured in OpenShift.
-If two or more authentication provides are configured, this page will be displayed when an unauthenticated user attempts to access the console.
+If two or more authentication providers are configured, this page will be displayed when an unauthenticated user attempts to access the console.

 ![Default Providers page](screenshots/providers.png)